bl75d/CS534DL_Final_Proj/README.md

 # CS534DL_Final_Proj
-## Project Structure:
+## Project File Structure:
 ### There are 3 directories: DataPreprocessing, ModelEvaluation, and TestFile(ignore);Only focus on DataPreprocessing directory; Write your code for model training under TrainTrain_all_in_one_model3.py or Train_multi_stocks_model3.py;
 > TrainTrain_all_in_one_model3.py: combine all stocks data together and train them with only one model.(Try one model first)
 > Train_multi_stocks_model3.py: build and train models for each stock.

 ## Project goals:
-### The first goal is to use the past n days data to predict next day's price
+### The first goal is to use the past n days data to predict next day's price.

+## Stock Data Features:
 >1.Put your model file under the comment in Train_all_in_one_model3.py to get a list of stock data, each element in the list is one year daily stock dataframe including features listed below:
        ['open', 'close', 'high', 'low', 'volume', 'amount', 'volume_delta', 'open_2_d', 'open_-2_r', 'cr', 'cr-ma1', 'cr-ma2', 'cr-ma3',